rancher/steve/README.md

 calling `server.New` via the `server.Options.SQLCache` boolean option.
 Meaning and behavior are the same unless otherwise specified.

+Note that, if SQLite caching of resources is enabled, some of the data can be stored in disk, in either encrypted or plain text forms based on:
+ - by default, Secrets are always encrypted
+ - if the environment variable `CATTLE_ENCRYPT_CACHE_ALL` is set to "true", all resources are encrypted
+ - regardless of the setting's value, any filterable/sortable columns are stored in plain text (see `filter` below for the exact list)

 #### `limit`

 **If SQLite caching is disabled** (`server.Options.SQLCache=false`),